sepulveda-fontaine-s/portfolio/README.md

 <p>Selected implementations were delivered in private company repositories.<p>

 <ul>

+<li> <a https://github.com/sepulveda-fontaine-s/explainable-ai-credit-risk> Explainable AI part I. Analysis of credit risk using model comparison and XAI techniques such as SHAP, DiCE and Fairness.
+It also contains business analysis.

- <li> <a href='https://github.com/sepulveda-fontaine-s/neo4j-movie-recommendation-system'>Graph (Neo4j) Movie Recommender Series: a progressive portfolio project that explores recommendation systems using graph databases, graph enrichment, and graph machine learning with Neo4j.
+ <li> <a href='https://github.com/sepulveda-fontaine-s/neo4j-movie-recommendation-system'>Graph (Neo4j) Movie Recommender Series: a progressive portfolio with 6 projects that explore recommendation systems using graph databases, graph enrichment, and graph machine learning with Neo4j.

  <li> <a href='https://www.kaggle.com/filo12guda/learnplatform-covid-19-impact-on-digital-learning'>COVID-19 Impact on Digital Learning (from Kaggle) </a></li>